christiandimitri/christiandimitri/README.md

 - 🎓 I am a **software developer** with a background in **architecture**.
 - 💻 Specializing in **parametric design** for the architecture, engineering, and construction industry.
 - 🌱 Currently focusing on **software development**, **parametric design**, and staying up-to-date with the latest technologies.
-- 🤔 My hobbies include **collecting vinyls**, reading **constructif books**, exploring the latest technology for construction, spending time with my cats Java and Python, skiing in winter, and enjoying afterwork beers.
+- 🤔 My hobbies include **collecting vinyls**, reading **constructive books**, exploring the latest technology for construction, spending time with my cats Java and Python, skiing in winter, and enjoying afterwork beers.
 - 📝 Sometimes I write articles on my **[personal website](christian.j.dimitrii@gmail.com)**.
 - 📞 You can reach me at **(34) 623 196 662** or via email at **christian.j.dimitrii@gmail.com**.
 - 📍 Located in **Spain, Barcelona, Passatge Klein 21 Bajos, 08020**.